Kurigohanmk/UROP-1100-code/README.md

 # UROP-1100-code
 This is the reproduction of the result in the paper 'Complete quantum-state tomography with a local random field' by Python

 qutip is needed for running the code.
+It can be done by

+pip install qutip